How We Make Our Parachutes

-IMPORTANT: Fruity Chute diameter is the actual opening size of the parachute, not the distance around the top of the canopy!
+IMPORTANT: Fruity Chutes diameter is the actual opening size of the parachute, not the distance around the top of the canopy!

 CFC-36 Bottom View

-As the parachute size goes up the number of gores increases.
-This allows more connection points to the parachute and keeps the load capability per shroud line more constant.
+As the parachute size goes up, the number of gores increases.
+This allows for more connection points to the parachute and keeps the load capability per shroud line more constant.
 Small chutes have just 8 gores, while our 192" parachute has 18.